-Achieving bountiful harvests of high-quality cannabis relies heavily on maintaining a healthy plant.
+Achieving bountiful harvests of high-quality cannabis relies heavily on maintaining healthy plants.
 Even the most experienced of cultivators will inevitably be faced with plant health issues of one kind or another.
 Understanding how to recognize, diagnose, and treat these plant health issues is an integral part of becoming a successful cannabis cultivator.
-Managing your crop’s health is a complex balancing act that requires you to spend time with your plants and possess a willingness to learn.
+Managing your crop's health is a complex balancing act that requires you to spend time with your plants and possess a willingness to learn.

 Below is a list of the most common forms of stress that a plant can experience:

 - Water stress: This can occur when the plant either receives either excessive or not enough water and can cause the stomata, the key reactants in photosynthesis, to close and cease to transpire.

 - Nutrient stress: Excessive, insufficient, or imbalanced nutrients can lead to the plant becoming more susceptible to disease.
 Insufficient nutrients can substantially slow a plant's growth and ultimately reduce the overall yield.
 Being able to visibly diagnose nutrient deficiencies is a clear sign that the problem is already advanced.

 - pH stress: Growing media and water pH is are critical factors in a plant's ability to absorb the available nutrients.
 A pH that is too high or too low will prevent the roots from effectively taking up the proper balance of nutrients and can lead to nutrient lockout, or the inability to use certain nutrients.

 - Age stress: As plants age, their nutrient needs change.
 Their overall vigor will diminish, and their tissues will become hard and woody.
 This particularly applies to mother plants that have been kept in a vegetative state for extended periods.